pragmaticcoders/solidity-workshops/README.md

 This published contracts to the blockchain and copies their generated addresses to their interfaces stored in `/build/`.

-Note that if you're deploying contracts to TestRPC they will vanish once it is stopped.
-Migration should be run each time after TestRPC is started.
+Note that if you're running `npm run testrpc` contracts are compiled and migrated automatically, without a need for compile and migrate.
+Normally, each time testrpc is started contracts would have to be migrated.

 ### Starting the webapp